oleksyii/Command-Line-Helper/README.md

-# Hello, welcome to Homework 7
+# Hello, welcome to My command line helper!
 >**To run the scripts, please, use the main.py file.**

 The rules are simple: